As we move through the decades of life our nutritional requirements change

 Vitamin D is vital for bone health and not naturally found in many foods.
-Fish, eggs, meat, fortified breads and cereals provide varying amounts of vitamin D. Oily fish in particular, will also provide anti-inflammatory Omega 3 oils and Vitamin D which can help those who are aging massively.
+Fish, eggs, meat, fortified breads and cereals provide varying amounts of vitamin D. Oily fish in particular, will also provide anti-inflammatory Omega 3 oils and Vitamin D which can help those who are ageing.
 Vitamin D deficiency is prolific in the UK amongst the ageing population, so it is advisable to speak with your GP and (if necessary) have a 10microgram Vitamin D supplement prescribed.

 Reduced appetite in old age can occur naturally or be the result of illness or medication.
 It is important to reduce the bulky dietary elements that fill you up and focus on the nutrient-rich parts of your meals – proteins (meat, fish, egg, cheese), vegetables and fruits.
 The starchy potatoes, rice or pasta will just fill you up quickly and not provide many nutrients, vitamins or minerals.